RaspAP/raspap-docs/docs/faq.md

 For more information on optimizing 802.11n, refer to this [resource](https://www.lmi.net/wp-content/uploads/Optimizing_802.11n.pdf).

 Generally speaking, the 5 GHz band has substantially greater capacity due to more non-overlapping radio channels and less radio interference as compared to the 2.4 GHz band.

+## <a name="wep"></a>Can I connect the WiFi client to a WEP network?
+WEP has been deprecated for quite awhile but old routers still exist in the wild.
+Not all routers accept hex passwords, but you can try converting an ASCII password using an online tool like [this one](https://www.binaryhexconverter.com/ascii-text-to-hex-converter).
+A valid WEP key should be 5 or 13 characters or a 10- or 26-digit hexadecimal value.
+Be sure the hex values are unpadded and there are no trailing spaces.
+For example, `52617370415069734772656174` is a valid hex passphrase.

+Paste your converted hex value into RaspAP's WiFi client passphrase field and try connecting.

 ## <a name="upgrade"></a>How do I upgrade RaspAP?
 Upgrading an existing install without changing your configuration is very straightforward.
 To upgrade to the [latest release](https://github.com/RaspAP/raspap-webgui/releases/latest) version, simply run the [Quick Installer](https://docs.raspap.com/quick/) with the `--upgrade` option: